Karin Kneissl

-Karin Kneissl (born 18 January 1965) is an Austrian diplomat, journalist and independent politician, having served as Minister of Foreign Affairs between 2017 and 2019.
-She is an expert on the Middle East and was a lecturer before assuming the government position she was offered by Chancellor Sebastian Kurz.
+Karin Kneissl (born 18 January 1965) is an Austrian diplomat, journalist, and politician.
+She served as Minister of Foreign Affairs between 2017 and 2019.
+Prior to assuming her government position, she was a lecturer.

-Since 2020 she has been working as a blogger for Russia Today, between June 2021 and May 2022 she was a member of the supervisory board of Rosneft.

-Life and career
+Kneissl has advocated for closer relations with Russia and has a close relationship with Russian President Vladimir Putin.
+She has lived in Russia since 2023.

+Early life and education

 Born in Vienna, Kneissl spent part of her childhood in Amman, where her father worked as a pilot for King Hussein of Jordan and also was involved in developing Royal Jordanian Airlines.
 In her youth and student days Kneissl also was active in Amnesty International and supported environmental and human rights organizations worldwide.

-Kneissl studied law and oriental languages at the University of Vienna between 1983 and 1987.
+Kneissl studied law and Oriental languages at the University of Vienna between 1983 and 1987.
 After graduating, she studied International relations at the Hebrew University of Jerusalem and the University of Jordan in Amman.
 Subsequently, she spent a year as a Fulbright fellow at the Center for Contemporary Arab Studies at Georgetown University.
 In 1992 she graduated from the École nationale d'administration.

-She earned a PhD in international law with a dissertation on the Notion of borders of the belligerent parties of the Middle East.
+In addition to German, Kneissl has claimed to work in Arabic, English, French, and Spanish.
+She also claims basic knowledge of Hebrew, Hungarian, and Italian.